 So it was a bit of an epiphany when I received a bunch of tomatillos in my CSA box and I thought, gee, those might make a nice salsa.
 A little bit of research, and I forehead-bopped.
 It’s not green tomatoes that make up salsa verde, sillyhead!
 It’s freakin’ tomatillos!

-I also discovered pretty quickly that salsa verde is kind of more of a method than a recipe.
+I also discovered pretty quickly that tomatillo salsa is kind of more of a method than a recipe.
 And it is SO easy to make, guys!
 Seriously.
 So.
 Easy.

 Here’s what you do: You throw the peeled tomatillos and a pepper or two of your choice on a cookie sheet and place them under the broiler until most of the sides are black.